abhishek248-lab/CEI_DE_INTERN/README.md

-"Objective: Learn Python basics and perform basic data exploration and cleaning using Pandas.
+Objective: Learn Python basics and perform basic data exploration and cleaning using Pandas.

 Steps:
 1.Load a CSV dataset into a Pandas DataFrame.